lizhanmit/learning-notes/etl-note/etl-note.md

 ### Transformations

-- Renaming columns for legibility
+- Renaming columns for legibility.
-- Splitting and merging columns
+- Splitting and merging columns.
-- Converting data types for consistency
+- Converting data types for consistency.
-- Reformatting data to make it more readable
+- Reformatting data to make it more readable.
-- Combining data from multiple tables
+- Combining data from multiple tables.
-- Redefining nullable values for enhanced reporting
+- Redefining nullable values for enhanced reporting.
-- Creating date lookup tables
+- Creating date lookup tables.
-- Connecting foreign key to surrogate key
+- Connecting foreign key to surrogate key.

 #### Handling Nulls